hfc-tech-academy/short-stack/prep_work/README.md

 ### Set up your computer
 Ok, so you're bringing your own computer for this class.
 It's important, since you're going to be doing so much work outside of class, to make sure you are set up correctly to work efficiently from day 1. (and before, in order to do the appropriate homework!)

-**N.B.** Think deeply about implementing a nice clean start.
+**N.B.** Think deeply about implementing a *nice clean start*.
 Clearing off your computer and reinstalling the newest operating system is not only cathartic, but a great way to make sure everything works well together.

 1. RVM, Ruby, Rails:
 	1. In terminal run (*mind the backslash!*) `$ \curl -sSL https://get.rvm.io | bash -s stable --ruby`.
 		This will install [Ruby Version Manager](https://rvm.io) as well as the current stable version of [Ruby](https://www.ruby-lang.org/en/).
 		Test that things are working by typing `$ irb` and making sure you're inside a ruby command line.
 		It should look like `2.1.2 :001 >`.
 Type `puts 3 + 5` and you should get `8 => nil` back.
 Good?
 Good.
     2. Now run `$ gem install rails`
 		Test that this is working by typing `$ rails new app`
 		It's working if you get a million lines of `create ...` followed by another million lines of `Using ...`.
 		You can now delete the app by typing `$ rm -rf app`.